B-Anand18/DocuMind/README.md

 - 📅 "How much experience does this person have?" (for resumes)
 - 🔍 "What are the main technical requirements?"
 - 💡 "Explain the methodology used"
+- 🎥 "List all questions discussed in the video" (for YouTube)
+- 📝 "What does the speaker say about X?" (for YouTube)

 ---